cloudmesh-community/book/examples/222/recommender/readme.md

-# Code for recommener system in python from Mooc081XInformatics-kNN lecture
+# Code for recommender system in python from Mooc081XInformatics-kNN lecture

 Use the createDataSet() definition in kNN.py for the example in the slides where 4 2D vectors with labels are discussed.
 Use the datingTestSet2.txt for the example